Sir Thomas More

 he had Henry’s marriage annulled.

-had the king excommuincated.
+and had Henry excommuincated.

-Henry, now ex-catholic, made himself
+Henry, now ex-catholic,

-another thorn in More’s sore side,
+Another thorn in More’s sore side,

-and one which he could not abide.
+and one by which he could not abide.

 Henry now showed his full lunacy